 Windward Community College is the youngest of seven public community colleges in Hawai'i governed by the Board of Regents of the University of Hawai'i.
-The campus is located at the foot of the majestic Koʻolau range in Kāneʻohe on the island of Oʻahu.
-It opened in the fall of 1972 with 525 students and had a Fall 2021 enrollment of 2,386 students.
+The campus is located at the foot of the majestic Ko'olau range in Kāne'ohe on the island of O'ahu.
+It opened in the fall of 1972 with 525 students and had a Fall 2024 enrollment of 2,765 students.
 The College offers both liberal arts and career and technical education programs.
+The following Mission, Vision, and Core Values were reaffirmed by the Windward Community College campus community in 2023.